What Is a Leads Group for Sales and Networking?

 Pros of Leads Groups

-- Focused Subgroups.
-Many leads groups have subgroups of allied professions which are designed to foster natural and logical referral sharing.
-For example, a healthcare subgroup may include a dentist, chiropractor, massage therapist and fitness trainer.
+- Focused Subgroups: Many leads groups have subgroups of allied professions that are designed to foster natural and logical referral sharing.
+For example, a healthcare subgroup may include a dentist, chiropractor, massage therapist, and fitness trainer.
 These members may have similar types of clients which can be referred to other subgroup members.

 Cons of Leads Groups

-- Exclusivity Games.
-In a desperate attempt to raise the number of members, some leads groups play games with exclusivity policies.
-For example, the "personal insurance" category might be broken down into three categories for life, auto and home.
+- Exclusivity Games: In a desperate attempt to raise the number of members, some leads groups play games with exclusivity policies.
+For example, the "personal insurance" category might be broken down into three categories for life, auto, and home.
 In the real world, though, people usually buy all three from one agent.
-Another example would be a health and beauty company where one representative says she'll represent skin care and the other says she'll promote makeup.
-This gaming of the system can actually can increase competition and infighting in the group.
+Another example would be a health and beauty company where one representative says she'll represent skincare and the other says she'll promote makeup.
+This gaming of the system can actually increase competition and infighting in the group.

-- MLM Limitations.
-People who are representatives for multi-level marketing (MLM) organizations may be prohibited from soliciting their business opportunity in the group; some representatives may be banned entirely.
+- MLM Limitations: People who are representatives of multi-level marketing (MLM) organizations may be prohibited from soliciting their business opportunities in the group; some representatives may be banned entirely.
 Those groups that do allow MLM reps in, may restrict them to soliciting retail sales of their product or service only.

 2 Key Factors to Consider

 When considering a particular leads group or chapter, here are two key factors to consider when deciding whether it's worth the investment: